Jerome Powell: Federal Reserve Chairman (2018–present)

-Trump Administration (2018–2021)
+First Trump administration (2018–2021)

 One of Powell's first actions was to continue to raise US interest rates, as a response to the increasing strength of the US economy.
 He also announced that the Fed would reduce its asset portfolio from US$4.5 trillion to a range of US$2.5–3 trillion over four years in a process called quantitative tightening.
 This tight policy drew public criticism from President Trump, who expressed second thoughts about nominating Powell and said that the chair was too enthusiastic about raising rates.
 Financial assets of all classes declined over 2018 and markets erupted in volatility in December.
 Powell abandoned quantitative tightening in early 2019, leading to a recovery in asset prices.
 Trump continued to state, with increasing hostility, that Powell was not reacting quickly enough.
 As a trade war with China escalated over the summer of 2019, Trump called the Fed's policies "insane" and labelled Powell an "enemy."
 He privately discussed with White House counsel the possibility of firing Powell, which Powell dismissed.
 In an August interview, Trump said that he completely disagreed with Powell's approach and called for a sharp cut in interest rates.
+Trump also questioned if Powell or General Secretary of the Chinese Communist Party Xi Jinping was a greater "enemy" of the United States.

 In October 2019, as asset prices waned, Powell announced the Fed would return to expanding its balance sheet, which led to a global rally in assets.
 Powell said the Fed's actions were not quantitative easing, but some dubbed them as being QE4.
-Where Bernanke-era quantitative was conducted through outright purchases of assets, Powell's expansion operates through overnight repurchase agreements (repos) where the seller has the option to reverse the transaction.
+Where Bernanke-era quantitative easing was conducted through outright purchases of assets, Powell's expansion operates through overnight repurchase agreements (repos) where the seller has the option to reverse the transaction.
 The Fed's primary dealers and other banks use the repo facilities to sell Treasury and agency securities in exchange for credit to supplement their cash on hand.

 COVID-19 recession response

-In early 2020, Powell launched an unprecedented series of actions to counter the financial market impact of the COVID-19 pandemic, which included a dramatic expansion of the Fed's balance sheet and introduction of new tools, including the direct purchase of corporate bonds, and direct lending programs.
+In early 2020, Powell launched an unprecedented series of actions to counter the financial market impact of the COVID-19 pandemic, which included a dramatic expansion of the Fed's balance sheet and introduction of new tools, including the direct purchase of corporate bonds and direct lending programs.
 Powell emphasized monetary policy alone without an equivalent fiscal policy response from Congress would widen income inequality.
-Powell's actions earned him bi-partisan praise, including from Trump, who told Fox News that he was "very happy with his performance" and that "over the last period of six months, he's really stepped up to the plate".
+Powell's actions earned him bipartisan praise, including from Trump, who told Fox News that he was "very happy with his performance" and that "over the last period of six months, he's really stepped up to the plate."

 On November 19, 2020, after disagreeing with Treasury Secretary Steve Mnuchin, Powell agreed to return unused crisis funds to the United States Treasury.
 Both he and Mnuchin then urged Congress to approve more stimulus.